gvwilson/thirdbit/teaching/community.md

     highly-connected network in which others feel comfortable participating.

-> **Start Small**
->
-> As [Ben Franklin][franklin-effect] observed, a person who has
-> performed a favor for someone is more likely to do another favor for
-> that person than they would be if they had received a favor from
-> that person.
-Asking people to do something small for you is
-> therefore a good step toward getting them to do something larger.

 Another way to make participation rewarding is to provide training.
 Organizations require committees, meetings, budgets, grant proposals, and dispute resolution; most people are never taught how to do any of